alvarogarcia7/blog_source/source/_posts/draft_software-improve-rot-or-rust.md

 Before a carrot starts rotting, it goes through a phase of decreasing quality: it starts shrinking and getting (TODO arrugada), as part of the water is getting out.
 After that process, the weakest link in the carrot skin will be pierced by external agents to start digging.
 The rot can also start from the inside, as any fruit or vegetable has some rotting agents inside.

 Think of it as a broken window: when several carrots are together and one of them starts rotting, the rest will accelerate in the same process.
 Even though it is a process that runs out of your control, you have to be actively looking for rotten carrots.
-Removing them on time is more benefitial than keeping them in the basket for the rest of the vegetables.
+Removing them on time is more beneficial than keeping them in the basket for the rest of the vegetables.

 ## Rusting